If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Java Moss can grow without any fertilizers.

-This is one of the things that make it good for shrimp tanks because some fertilizers contain copper in high quantity which is harmful to shrimp.
+This is one of the things that make it good for shrimp tanks because some fertilizers contain copper in high quantities which is harmful to shrimp.

 Ideal water parameters